Seven News: Sunrise

 Sunrise is the network's breakfast program, aired weekdays from 5:30 am to 9 am.
 The show is broadcast live from Seven's Eveleigh studios, and is based on a mix of human interest, showbiz and entertainment alongside half-hourly national news and sport bulletins and weather updates (WA viewers regularly receive a locally produced bulletin in place of the national bulletin).

-The program is hosted by Natalie Barr and Matt Shirvington with news presenter Edwina Bartholomew, sport presenter Mark Beretta and weather presenter Sam Mac.
+The program is hosted by Natalie Barr and Matt Shirvington with news presenter Edwina Bartholomew and weather presenter Sam Mac.

 Weekend Sunrise

 Weekend Sunrise is the weekend edition of Sunrise, aired Saturday and Sunday mornings from 7 am to 10 am.
 The show is formatted much like its weekday counterpart, broadcast live from Seven's Eveleigh studios, and is based on a mix of human interest, showbiz and entertainment alongside half-hourly national news and sport bulletins and weather updates.

-The program is hosted by Monique Wright and David Woiwod, with Sally Bowrey as news and sport presenter and James Tobin as weather presenter.
+The program is hosted by Monique Wright and David Woiwod, with Sally Bowrey as news presenter and James Tobin as weather presenter.

+Seven News Spotlight

+Seven News Spotlight is the network’s prime‑time investigative current affairs program, produced by the 7NEWS division.
+Spotlight delivers long‑form journalism, interviews and investigations into major national stories, crime cases, political controversies and human‑interest events.

+The program is hosted by Michael Usher, with investigations produced and reported by Spotlight’s dedicated team of investigative journalists and producers, who vary depending on the nature of each story.
+Spotlight frequently features exclusive access, whistleblower accounts and multi‑part coverage of significant national events.

+Spotlight is broadcast from Seven’s Sydney operations and airs as standalone specials or multi‑episode investigations.
+Extended interviews, documents and supplementary material are often published on 7plus and 7NEWS.com.au to accompany each broadcast.